 Wrongful death cases can yield multiple types of damages, including:

-We devote the time and attention necessary to conduct a full investigation and uncover all potential sources of financial recovery.
+Our wrongful death attorneys in Denver devote the time and attention necessary to conduct a full investigation and uncover all potential sources of financial recovery.
 We work with trusted medical and economic experts to conduct a thorough evaluation and present compelling evidence.

 The basis for a personal injury case and a wrongful death case both come from “tort law” as we described above.
 However, aside from the general legal similarities, wrongful death claims are much greater in terms of complexity and possible recovery.